analogpotato/WWDCSubmission/README.md

 ### Purpose

-This app is for me to process and test how to make apps with Playgrounds.
-It is a simple OCR app with image recognition and text discovery.
-I'm working on discovering how to process image sampling with an iPad.
+This is my first Swift Playgrounds experience, let alone my first WWDC Student Submission.
+I decided to create a document scanner with OCR and Speech technology in order to scan and speak back text of written documents.
+This is a simple app that can do just that!

+### Technology used

+- `AVFoundation` - Used for `AVSpeechSynthesis` and generating the voice
+- `Vision` - Tech for text recognition
+- `VisionKit` - Underlying technology used for the document scanner

+If you have any questions please hit me up on Twitter @frankefoster or email frank.e.foster@icloud.com